|SSM Cardinal Glennon Children's Medical Center|

 Helping Kids Cope

-Many kids — and parents — grieve the loss of the kind of family they had hoped for, and kids especially miss the presence of a parent and the family life they had.
+Many kids — and parents — grieve the loss of the kind of family they had hoped for, and kids especially miss the presence of both parents and the family life they had.
 That's why it's common and very natural for some kids to hold out hope that their parents will someday get back together — even after the finality of divorce has been explained to them.

 Mourning the loss of a family is normal, but over time both you and your kids will come to accept the new situation.
 So reassure them that it's OK to wish that mom and dad will reunite, but also explain the finality of your decisions.